 Chanel / prayer room ☐ Tennis court [full/half] ☐ Chapel / prayer room ☐ Communal laundries ☐ Village bus or transport ☐ Community room or centre □ Workshop ☐ Dining room ☑ Other - Emergency call access ⊠ Gardens facilities ☐ Gym ☐ Hairdressing or beauty room ☐ Library • hat is not funded from the Genera s on access or sharing of facilities Il Services Charge paid by residents or (e.g. with an aged care facility). m time to time specify particular village ents must comply with those rules.
 Some village facilities may y be subject to user charges.
-6.2 Does the village have an onsite, attached, adjacent or co-located residential aged care facility? ☐ Yes ☒ No retirement village operator of the retirement village.
+6.2 Does the village have an onsite, attached, adjacent or co-located residential aged care facility? retirement village operator of the retirement village.
 The by an Aged Care Assessment fees may apply when Note: Aged care facilities are not covered by the Retirement Villages Act 1999 (Qld) .
 The retirement village operator cannot keep places free or guarantee places in aged care for residents of the retirement village.
 To enter a residential aged care facility, you must be assessed as eligible by an Aged Care Assessment Team (ACAT) in accordance with the Aged Care Act 1997 (Cwth) .
 Exit fees may apply when you move from your retirement village unit to other accommodation and may involve entering a new contract.
-Part 7 - Services 7.1 What services are provided to all village residents (funded from • • the General Services Charge fund paid by What are the Operating Costs? residents)?
-The Operating Costs are the total of all expenses the village operator incurs in connection with the ownership, operation, management and administration of the village, other than: (a) amounts payable directly by you or another resi (b) the direct costs of providing personal services; • • ng and repairing the village's are payable out of the rve Fund; or (d) costs for capital ite ms that are payable out of the
+Part 7 - Services 7.1 What services are provided to all village residents (funded from vided to all village to all residents of the village, associated with the Operating Costs the General Services Charge fund paid by What are the Operating Costs? residents)? operator incurs in connection The Operating Costs are the total of all expenses the village operator incurs in connection with the ownership, operation, management and administration of the village, other than: (a) amounts payable o lirectly by you or another resident; (b) the direct costs of providing personal services; (c) costs for maintaining and repairing the village's capital items that are payable out of the Maintenance Reserve Fund; or (d) costs for capital ite ms that are payable out of the